 - Place the students in groups.
 Let them select captains for their groups.
 Review the rules for collaborative group conversations by creating a poster titled "Group Work."

 - Have students give a thumbs up if they can agree to follow these rules for group discussions.

 - Give each group a resealable bag that contains story element sticks and a tape recorder (with a cassette tape already enclosed).

 - Have the captains each choose a group member to pull a craft stick from the bag.

 - The member should read it to the group.
-Have groups discuss what their answers should be.
+Have groups discuss how the element relates to Leo the Late Bloomer.

 - When a group has a consensus, instead of writing the answer, they should record their answer on the cassette.

 - Have students continue until all the story element sticks have been used.

 Independent working time(15 minutes)